Spring Hill ISD increases security for first day after threat against district

 Guidry said part of the reason he felt the district was safe starting school as planned was because of security upgrades made during the summer.

-Guidry said district officials last night were able to load information about an unwanted visited into the software.
+Guidry said district officials last night were able to load information about an unwanted visitor into the software.

-"Parents are concerned, and I just want our community to know that even more important than educating our kids, we feel keeping our kids safe is our number one priority," Guidry said.
-"Our number one charge is to return kids to parents the way we received them."
+"Parents are concerned, and I just want our community to know that even more important than educating our kids, we feel keeping our kids safe is our No. 1 priority," Guidry said.
+"Our No. 1 charge is to return kids to parents the way we received them."